 If you’re looking to start your Security Testing in Kubernetes, you might be considering some of the main things you want to cover: automating these tests, running them securely and more.
 At Testkube we have worked on most of these issues so you can have a painless road to start your Security Testing (and frankly any sort of testing) in Kubernetes.

-Testkube is an open-source tool designed to simplify and automate the testing process for Kubernetes deployments.
+Testkube is a tool designed to simplify and automate the testing process for Kubernetes deployments.
 It allows teams to bring their existing tests, manage, and execute them in Kubernetes.
 Testkube's capabilities extend to security testing as well, providing a vital tool in maintaining the security of your Kubernetes clusters.

 Here's how Testkube can help set up teams for effective security testing: